Home Study in Australia Student visa Australia

 Once landed, some expenses will be inevitable!
 We are talking about expenses for accommodation, food, public transports etc.

 For accommodation , you can choose to share an apartment, get a room in a student residence or even a host family.
-The rates vary according to the city, the type of accommodation but on average count $200 per week.
-Regarding the food, plan on around $50 per week.
-This is of course an estimate and may be higher depending on your meals and expectations.
+The rates vary according to the city, the type of accommodation but on average count $300 per week.
+For food, budget around $60 per week.
+This is of course an estimate and may be higher depending on your meals.

 Public transport in the city are expensive.
-You will need to allocate a budget of $25 to $30 for public transportation.
+You will need to allocate a budget of $30 for public transportation.

 To this add the costs related to your studies such as books, copies, supplies etc. To reduce your costs, borrow books from your uni’s library, or buy them second-hand.
 Count around $ 200 to $ 300 per semester.
 Finally, even if you are there to study, you must still enjoy your stay!
 So plan a small budget for nights out, visits, excursions etc.

-In summary, you will need an average budget of $400 to $450 per week once in Australia.
+In summary, you will need an average budget of $450 per week once in Australia.

 5/5 - (10 votes)